admpresales/nimbusserver-ansible/README.md

 Nimbus Server VMWare build files using Packer and Ansible

-To work, install Packer as per the instructions (https://www.packer.io/intro/getting-started/install.html) , add add packer to the system path.
+To work, install Packer as per the instructions (https://www.packer.io/intro/getting-started/install.html) , and add packer to the system path.

 To run the build, do: